topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino IDE User Guide.md

 ## 2.2 Troubleshooting
 ---
 If you encounter any issues during the setup, refer to the [Arduino Troubleshooting Guide](https://www.arduino.cc/en/Guide/Troubleshooting).
-For more information and advanced features, refer to TOPST VCP documentation or visit [Arduino Help Center](https://support.arduino.cc/hc/en-us).
+For more information and advanced features, refer to VCP-G documentation or visit [Arduino Help Center](https://support.arduino.cc/hc/en-us).

 </br></br></br></br>